software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/strategies.md

 Fuzzer allows to provide such assumptions to avoid testing against values which are not covered by the code.

 Cheatcode [`given`](../02-cheatcodes/given.md),
-instructs fuzzer how to constraint set of values code is tested against.
+instructs the fuzzer to adopt a specific fuzzing strategy for input parameters.
-Such constraints are provided declaratively, by assigning _strategies_ to the input parameters as on the example below.
+Such strategies are provided declaratively, by assigning _strategies_ to the input parameters as on the example below.

 ```cairo title="Example"
 @external